Hajj: Arrangement and facilities

 Most of the Hajj-related issues are handled by the Ministry of Hajj and Umrah.
 Making necessary arrangements each year for the growing number of pilgrims poses a logistic challenge for the government of Saudi Arabia, which has, since the 1950s, spent more than $100 billion to increase pilgrimage facilities.
 Major issues like housing, transportation, sanitation, and health care have been addressed and improved greatly by the government by introducing various development programs, with the result that pilgrims now enjoy modern facilities and perform various rites at ease.
-The Saudi government often sets quotas for various countries to keep the pilgrims' number at a manageable level, and arranges huge security forces and CCTV cameras to maintain overall safety during Hajj.
+The Saudi government often sets quotas for various countries to keep the pilgrims' number at a manageable level, and arranges highly extensive security forces and CCTV cameras to maintain overall safety during Hajj.
 Various institutions and government programs, such as the Haj subsidy offered in Pakistan or the Tabung Haji based in Malaysia assist pilgrims in covering the costs of the journey.
 For the 2014 Hajj, special Hajj information desks were set up at Pakistani airports to assist the pilgrims.
 For the benefit of pilgrims from India and Pakistan, Urdu signs were also introduced at the mosques.

-Technology solutions
+Technological solutions

 The Saudi government employs technology to protect the safety, and enhance the experience, of the pilgrim's journey.
 Recently, the Ministry of Hajj and Umrah has introduced the Hajj pilgrims' e-bracelet program that stores pilgrims' essential data and which helps to provide them with the necessary support.
 In 2018, SAFCSP organized the Hajj Hackathon event in Jeddah, with 2,950 participants from over 100 countries.
 The event aims at exploring the use of technology to provide solutions for Hajj pilgrims.
 In 2019, the "Fatwa Robot" service was launched to provide pilgrims with fatwas and other religious advice.
 Two interactive apps were launched by Hajj authorities to provide pilgrims with a range of services through their smartphones.
 The services, which are available in nine languages, help pilgrims in finding emergency service centres, holy sites, currency exchanges, restaurants, and accommodation.

+Since 2023, the Ministry of Hajj and Umrah has used Nusuk for parts of Hajj registration and package booking.
+For the 2023 Hajj season, applicants from Europe, Australia and the Americas were selected through Nusuk, which served applicants from 57 countries and offered Hajj packages and payment options.
+The platform's Nusuk Hajj channel is overseen by the ministry and lists Hajj packages provided by authorized service providers for pilgrims from serviced countries.